Charles Collins Andaku

-Charles Collins Andaku (born 22 November 1965) is an Anglican bishop in Uganda: he has been the Bishop of Madi and West Nile since 2017.
+Charles Collins Andaku (born 22 November 1965) is an Anglican bishop in Uganda: he has been the Bishop of Madi and West Nile Sub-region, Uganda since 2017.

 Early life and education

-Andaku, was born on 22 November 1965 in Kibigoro, Arua District, Uganda.
-His parents were Rev Canon Semi Draku and Racheal Draku.
-He received a Bachelor of Education from Makerere University in 1999.
-He received his Master in Divinity from Uganda Christian University.
+Andaku was born on 22 November 1965 in Kibigoro, Arua District, Uganda.
+His parents were the Rev. Canon Semi Draku and Racheal Draku.
+He attained a Bachelor of Education from Makerere University in 1999.
+He graduated with a Masters Degree in Divinity from Uganda Christian University(UCU), Uganda.

 Ordination and career

-Andaku was ordained as deacon in 2005 and priest in 2006.
+Andaku was ordained as a deacon in 2005 and a priest in 2006.
 He was a Canon at Emmanuel Cathedral, Mvara prior to his consecration.
-His Madi and West Nile diocese covers Arua, Moyo, Maracha, Yumbe, Koboko and Adjumani districts.
+His is a Madi by tribe and West Nile diocese covers Arua, Moyo, Maracha, Yumbe, Koboko and Adjumani district.

+Andaku always encouraged Christians to exercise their rights by participating in national programs like elections.